-Stanley Bergman, Chairman and CEO of Henry Schein, recently offered his perspective about how Generation Z will change the world of business, as they are the first generation that has not lived without mobile devices or the Internet.
-Both millennials and Gen Z are accelerating at the speed in which they consume information, and that in turn has direct impact on how brands deliver on meeting expectations.
+Stanley Bergman, Chairman and CEO, of Henry Schein, recently offered his perspective about how Generation Z will change the world of business as they are the first generation that has not lived without mobile devices or the Internet.
+Both of these generations are accelerating at the speed in which they consume information, and that in turn has direct impact on how brands deliver on meeting expectations.
 Marketers and technology companies will need to leverage millennial behavior to build momentum with subsequent generations as they are going to play an even greater role in shaping the future of commerce.

-Your brand must be there in the flash of a moment, offering deep and related content that matches the consumer’s search intent precisely when they are looking for products or services that you offer, and where to find them.
+Your brand must be there in the flash of a moment, and offering deep and related content, that matches the consumer’s search intent, precisely when they are looking for products or services that you offer, and where to find them.